 Adderall and alcohol are two of the most commonly used drugs among college and high school students.
 The substances are generally cheap and easily accessible.
-Alcohol is widely available at bars and stores, and Adderall is one of the most prescribed medications among young people.
+Alcohol is widely available at bars and stores, and Adderall is one of the most prescribed medications among young people for the treatment of attention-deficit/hyperactivity disorder.

 Those without an Adderall prescription can easily obtain the drug.
 People who have a legitimate prescription may sell the medication to others or give it away.
 Students often use Adderall to pull all-nighters while cramming for tests.
 They also use it to party for longer periods of time.

 Adderall is a stimulant drug that increases heart rate and blood pressure, and alcohol is a depressant that can slow heart rate and breathing.
 But when taken together, they do not negate the effects of each other.
 Adderall lessens the depressive effects of alcohol.
 Alcohol can increase the euphoria caused by recreational Adderall use.

 People often mix alcohol with ADHD medications so they can drink more over longer periods of time.
 The stimulant effects of Adderall keep people alert and prevent them from passing out, making them less likely to notice the signs of dangerous alcohol consumption.
 This increases their risk of alcohol poisoning.

 The risks of mixing alcohol and Adderall also include serious health consequences, such as alcohol poisoning, cardiovascular problems, hallucinations and seizures.
 In rare cases, it can result in death.